m417z/minhook/README.md

 # About the `multihook` branch

-This branch supports hooking the same function from multiple instances of MinHook.
-In addition to the new enhancement, it has a couple of new limitations:
+This branch supports hooking the same function from multiple instances of MinHook, as well as hooking the same function more than once from a single MinHook instance.
+In addition to the new enhancements, it has a couple of new limitations:

 * The original function pointer, returned from `MH_CreateHook`, can only be called when the hook is enabled.
 * The `MH_Initialize`, `MH_Uninitialize` functions are not thread safe anymore.